eleanor-clifford/ellie.clifford.lol/blog/0008-taking-back-control-4/index.md

 ## Complicating factor 2: Social dynamics

 Ultimatums don't exist in a vacuum.
-You might be thinking to yourself "Wow, this guy's an asshole.
-Nobody else cares about this and he wants to dictate how we message?"
+You might be thinking to yourself "Wow, this girl's an asshole.
+Nobody else cares about this and she wants to dictate how we message?"
 Not only that, but people don't like caving to ultimatums, lest other person take advantage and make even more ultimatums.

 Honestly, I can relate to that.
 All I can say is that I'm okay with you being annoyed at me, because I truly believe that this is a cause worth championing,